Data Privacy Information for Applicants

 If, in the course of your application, you give your consent to the disclosure of your documents to other Group companies, your application data may be included in a corresponding Group-wide applicant pool if it is appropriate to do so.

 If your application is unsuccessful, we will delete your data within 6 months, providing there are no legal grounds to oppose this deletion.

 If an application procedure results in a job offer, we will retain your application documents in your personnel file on the basis of Art.
 6 para.
 1 sentence 2 letter b) of the GDPR and Section 26 para.
 1 of the Federal Data Protection Act (BDSG) for the purpose of performing the employment relationship.
 In this case, we will provide specific data privacy information relating to the processing of this data in the context of the employment relationship.
-In case you have chosen that your candidate profile is visible to recruiters throughout the group, your data will be deleted from the candidate pool after 24 months at the latest, unless you have registered again in the meantime.
-After each registration, the 24-month period starts again.

 If you have given your consent to your application being disclosed in order to check other possible applications in the Salzgitter Group and would like to revoke this consent, please send an email to this effect to the contact person at the company to which you applied.